Patient stories are part of the standard of care at a National Cancer Hospital System

 Do you have any other storytelling initiatives at CTCA?

 With patient consent, we then take these stories and share them on what we call our “Tree of Life.”
-The tree is mechanical structure that is affixed to a wall facing a highly-trafficked area of our hospitals for all to see.
+The tree is a mechanical structure that is affixed to a wall facing a highly trafficked area of our hospitals for all to see.
 We engrave a leaf with the name of each patient who has reached the five-year survival threshold.
-Recently, we’ve developed a digital version of the tree that is also displayed prominently in a highly-trafficked location and features a pedestal with controls that enable patients and caregivers to explore the tree, read patient testimonials and watch patient story videos.
-All our hospitals now feature this digital Tree of Life and we will soon make access available to anyone who would like to “visit” online.
+Recently, we’ve developed a digital version of the tree that is also displayed prominently in a highly trafficked location and features a pedestal with controls that enable patients and caregivers to explore the tree, read patient testimonials, and watch patient story videos.
+All our hospitals now feature this digital Tree of Life, and we will soon make access available to anyone who would like to “visit” online.

 tree of life

 Cancer treatment stories aren’t all happy ones.
-How do you balance positive experiences with negatives ones in patient story sharing?
+How do you balance positive experiences with negative ones when sharing patient stories?

 One result of all the story sharing we do is that we have been able to improve as an organization.
 Not only are we elevating the voice of the patient in a meaningful way, but if we hear a story that includes mention of something we could have done better, we use that as a learning moment.
 We listen to these stories because it is important to hear and share them, and we also use them to continue to improve the care we deliver.